 - Check Your WhatsApp Activity.
 When you open WhatsApp, you’ll first see a list of messages.
-Review this list for any messages you didn’t send and any messages you received from people you don’t know.
+Review this list for any messages you didn’t send or received from people you don’t know.

 - Review the information and verify that it is accurate and up-to-date.

-- If anything changed, or there is information that you do not recognize, you’ll need to secure your account. following the steps in the next section on using two-step verification.
+- If anything has changed, or there is information that you do not recognize, you’ll need to secure your account.
+Follow the steps in the next section on using two-step verification.

 - Check for New Friends.
-Review your contacts on WhatsApp by opening the app and tapping on the “chat” icon in the lower right-hand corner.
-Confirm that no new, unknown friends appear in the list.
+Review your contacts on WhatsApp by opening the app and tapping on the Chat icon in the lower right-hand corner.
+Confirm that no new, unknown friends have appeared on the list.